-The College and District IT departments worked with a vendor to install a new Emergency Notification System (ENS).
+The College and District IT departments worked with our vendor to install a new Emergency Notification System (ENS).
 This new system will provide emergency notification via text, telephone, sirens, and audio and visual notifications in the classroom.
-The project consists of hardware devices and software solutions to be installed in every classroom for mass notification.
-All hardware devices have been installed.
-The remaining task is to finalize the installation of the client software to all staff and instructor stations.
-The project is scheduled to be completed by the end of the Fall 2021 semester.
+The project consists of hardware devices and software solutions that have been installed in every classroom for mass notification.
+The installation of the client software is required for all new staff and instructor stations.
+The IT department will work with the campus to conduct quarterly tests of the system.
+These quarterly tests will identify issues and allow the College to improve the operations of the ENS system.